nicktchernikov/energysim/README.md

 # Installation

+Prerequisites: have Node.js and NPM package manager installed

-- Clone the repository into a folder
+- Clone or unzip the repository into a folder
+- Navigate to the folder
-- From command line, run:
+- From the command line/terminal, run:
 ```
 npm install
 ```